-The Depositary (on the instruction of the ACD) may borrow money for the use of the Scheme on terms that the borrowing is to be repayable out of the property of the Scheme from an Eligible Institution or an Approved Bank (e.g. a bank or building society).
+The Scheme (on the instructions of the ACD) may borrow money for the use of the Scheme on terms that the borrowing is to be repayable out of the property of the Scheme from an Eligible Institution or an Approved Bank (e.g. a bank or building society).
 Borrowings may be arranged with the Depositary.
-The ACD must ensure that any such borrowings comply with the COLL Sourcebook.
+The ACD must ensure that any such borrowings comply with the FCA Rules.